awsaavedra/awsaavedra.github.io/content/posts/ai-workflows.md

 interfaces more in depth: shortcut keys, integration with other tools, automated saves, pushes, deployments: like you would a software codebase in general.

-# Conclusions
+## Conclusions

-I recommend using these tools, thinking about them deeply, and adapting all of these workflows for your use cases.
+Ai is a prism.
+Bring depth, focus, and hard won skill to it and the intensity will melt any problem you point it at.
+Bring nothing and you get slop back.
+There are no shortcuts to the deeper journey.

-The swarm is here and to be at the heart of the swarm requires incredibly sophisticated and coherent workflows at every level.
+The swarm is here.
+To be at the eye of the swarm requires incredibly sophisticated and coherent workflows at every level.
+Adapt all of this for your use cases.
 It’s a strange and new world for some.
 For others, it’s just another Thursday as SciFi scenarios become science fact, and then finally mundane.

-If you’re still skeptical, then I will simply quote my favorite grumpy investor “Sir--I gave you an argument, I cannot give you an understanding." ~ Samuel Johnson, Or said an even more immodest way:
+If you’re still skeptical, then I will simply quote my favorite grumpy investor:
+“Sir--I gave you an argument, I cannot give you an understanding.” ~ Samuel Johnson

+Or said an even more immodest way:
-“You will come around because I am right and you’re smart."  ~ Charlie Munger
+“You will come around because I am right and you’re smart.” ~ Charlie Munger

+This article contains an unresolved tension between two quotes:

+> “Things we do without thinking, there’s the real danger.” ~ God Emperor of Dune

+> “Civilization advances by extending the number of important operations which we can perform without thinking of them.” ~ Alfred North Whitehead

+I am writing another article about the depth of decisions to resolve these seeming contradictions.

 ## Additional Resources